trentpolack/CALVINBALL/README.md

    * The anamorphic lens flare code is also a very rough first-draft.
    * The object pooling code is _not_ ready for production use by any means at the moment; it looked like it would be lovely and fine, but it is not.
 It is a wolf dressed up as a friendly grandmother and it will eat all joy from you.

+### Companion Repositories
+I have a couple of content-only repos that would fit well here but they get a bit on the heavy side on their own, so they live seperately:
+* [**Gaea 2.0 Graphs**](https://github.com/trentpolack/GaeaSandbox) — This contains a variety of graphics for [**Gaea 2.0**](https://quadspinner.com/Gaea/) for what feel like create landscapes for good gameplay spaces.
+Most have the output files in case of not having Gaea 2.0 or not being familiar enough with it to grab them separately.
+* [**World Creator Levels**](https://github.com/trentpolack/WorldCreator) — This repo contains files and output from the next step in my world building workflow; after generating the Gaea heightmap, I take it into [**World Creator**](https://www.world-creator.com/) for further detailing, texturing, object population, and final postprocessing to be in a gameplay-ready state.
+   * Sometimes I follow-up the Gaea step with work in Houdini but that's a bit more time-consuming and not quite as fun to iterate with.

 ### Other Things of Note:
-* [**RESEARCH PAPERS**](https://github.com/trentpolack/CALVINBALL/blob/master/RESEARCH_PAPERS.md) - For the nerdier among us (like me), here are some of the better research papers/presentations I've come across over the years.
+* [**RESEARCH PAPERS**](https://github.com/trentpolack/CALVINBALL/blob/master/RESEARCH_PAPERS.md) — For the nerdier among us (like me), here are some of the better research papers/presentations I've come across over the years.
 That have survived over time.
 * [**RESOURCES**](https://github.com/trentpolack/CALVINBALL/blob/master/RESOURCES.md) — A list of general resources for game development across a number of disciplines.
 (Work-in-Progress at the moment)
 * [**AWESOME_SOFTWARE**](https://github.com/trentpolack/CALVINBALL/blob/master/AWESOME_SOFTWARE.md) — Has a list of all of the software that I (trent) have found to be the best solution within its given context.
 * [**AWESOME_GAMEDEV_MENTORS**](https://ishansharma.github.io/twitter-mentors/) — Technically, it's "twitter-mentors", but I like my name better.
 Anyway, this is [@ishansharma](https://github.com/ishansharma)'s compilation of people ([@trentpolack](https://github.com/trentpolack) included) who offer game development mentoring to anyone that seeks it.